chem330/chem330.github.io/project/index-2023.md

 # Reporting

-You should present your results in two ways: (1) a professional-quality lab report written in the style of a USGS water quality report (this counts toward your lab grade) and (2) a story map for the Pigeon River watershed that will be prepared as a whole class.
-You will present your portion (2) at the end of the semester as part of a final presentation.
+You should present your results in two ways a professional-quality lab report written in the style of a USGS water quality report.
+(This counts toward your lab grade.)

 I encourage you to use a "divide and conquer" approach to writing this report -- you each likely have different skills that you can use to benefit the group, so that breaking up the writing and figure preparation will both be more efficient and will produce better results.